Blog

 Effect size ≈ 0.8: large effect

-To determine the effect size, preliminary information that is as precise as possible from the literature or our own pilot studies is required.
-The medically and practically relevant difference that can be proven is also taken into account.
-A mean blood pressure reduction of a few mmHg, i.e. a very small effect size, can be statistically proven with a sufficiently large sample size, but is practically irrelevant for patients and doctors.
+Determining the effect size requires the most precise possible preliminary information from the literature or our own pilot studies.
+The medically and practically relevant difference that can be demonstrated is also taken into account.
+A mean blood pressure reduction of just a few mmHg, i.e., a very small effect size, can be statistically proven with a sufficiently large sample size, but is practically irrelevant for both patients and physicians.

 3.2 Significance level of the statistical test

-The significance level a must be determined in advance and written down in the study protocol and the statistical analysis plan (SAP).
-The significance level indicates the probability of obtaining a statistically significant test result if there is actually no effect in the target group.
-A further distinction is made as to whether the test is carried out on one or two sides.
-One-sided tests test superiority hypotheses.
-Two-sided questions that compare the difference between two therapies are common.
-The value a = 5% has been established as the significance level; if the question is one-sided, a = 2.5% is often used.
+The significance level α must be defined in advance and documented in the study protocol and the statistical analysis plan (SAP).
+The significance level indicates the probability of obtaining a statistically significant test result if no effect is actually present in the target group.
+A further distinction is made between one-sided and two-sided tests.
+One-sided tests examine superiority hypotheses.
+Two-sided tests, which compare the effects of two therapies, are more common.
+A significance level of α = 5% has become established, while α = 2.5% is often used for one-sided tests.

-The power of the study is also determined in the planning phase.
-This refers to the probability that a statistical test will prove the actual difference, i.e. deliver a significant p-value.
+During the planning phase, the study's power is also determined.
+This refers to the probability that a statistical test will detect the actual difference, i.e., yield a significant p-value.
 The power of a study should therefore be as high as possible.
-Values between 80% and 90% are common here.
-The higher the power of a study, the higher the resulting number of cases.
+Values between 80% and 90% are common.
+The higher the power of a study, the larger the resulting sample size.

-As part of a clinical trial, the improvement in quality of life, measured by the score of the “Physical Functioning” scale of the SF-36 questionnaire, should be demonstrated after 3 months of therapy.
+As part of a clinical trial, the improvement in quality of life, as measured by the score on the "Physical Functioning" scale of the SF-36 questionnaire, will be demonstrated after a 3-month therapy.
 The scale ranges from 0 to 100 points.
-The measuring instrument is well documented, validated and there are numerous publications with this measuring instrument.
-From the standard value table of the Federal Health Survey [1] it can be seen that healthy people in the age range 40-70 years have a mean score of 80-90 with a standard deviation of around 20 score points.
-For the study population, this physical function at inclusion (before therapy) will be 50 score points (standard deviation 25 score points), as results of a pilot study have shown.
-After three months of therapy, the goal is to achieve an improvement in physical functioning by 30 score points, so that the average functional ability after therapy corresponds to that of healthy people of the same age.
-A low value of 0.2 is expected for the correlation between the first measurement before therapy and the second measurement after 3 months of therapy (and confirmed with the data from the pilot study) due to the time interval.
+The measurement instrument is well-documented and validated, and numerous publications exist using this instrument.
+The norm table from the German National Health Survey [1] shows that healthy individuals aged 40-70 years have a mean score of 80-90 with a standard deviation of approximately 20 points.
+For the study population, this physical functioning level at baseline (before therapy) is expected to be 50 points (standard deviation 25 points), as results from a pilot study have shown.
+After three months of therapy, the aim is to achieve an improvement in physical functioning of 30 points, so that the mean functional level after therapy corresponds to that of healthy individuals of the same age.
+A low correlation of 0.2 is expected (and confirmed by the data from the pilot study) between the first measurement before therapy and the second measurement after 3 months of therapy, due to the time interval.

-Based on the information and prior information, you get an effect size of 0.949, i.e. around 1.
-This information is now needed to calculate the minimum sample size required to detect an effect of d = 0.949.
+Based on the given information and prior data, an effect size of 0.949, or approximately 1, is obtained.
+This information is now needed to calculate the minimum required sample size to detect an effect of d = 0.949.

-For a normally distributed characteristic, a two-tailed t-test for paired samples can be used to demonstrate this.
-With a 5% significance level and a power of 90%, at least 14 observations are required for detection (see Figure 2).
+For a normally distributed variable, a two-sided paired t-test can be used to confirm the finding.
+With a 5% significance level and a power of 90%, at least 14 observations are required (see Figure 2).

-Fig. 2 Sample size calculation for a two-tailed t-test with paired samples.
+Fig. 2 Calculation of sample size for a two-sided paired t-test.

 Taking into account a drop-out rate of 10%, at least 1.1*14 = 15.4, i.e. 16 patients, must be recruited.